Pylons/pyramid/docs/narr/startup.rst

    :ref:`events_chapter` for more information about events).

 #.
 Assuming there were no errors, the ``main`` function in ``myproject``
-   returns the router instance created by ``make_wsgi_app`` back to PasteDeploy.
+   returns the router instance created by :meth:`pyramid.config.Configurator.make_wsgi_app` back to PasteDeploy.
 As far as PasteDeploy is concerned, it is "just another WSGI application".

 #.
 PasteDeploy starts the WSGI *server* defined within the ``[server:main]``
    section.
 In our case, this is the ``Paste#http`` server (``use =